linode/docs/docs/guides/development/frameworks/asp-net/how-to-host-asp-core-on-linux/index.md

         sudo apt update && sudo apt upgrade

-1. Throughout, this guide uses `example-app` as the name of the ASP.NET Core application and `example.com` as your server's domain name.
+1. This guide uses `example-app` as the name of the ASP.NET Core application and `example.com` as your server's domain name.
 Replace these with your preferred application name and actual server name, respectively.

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are  written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## Install ASP.NET Core